Senior Plus

 Choose options

-Senior Plus is a supplementary feed for older horses that contains a targeted combination of vitamins, trace elements, herbs and amino acids – tailored to the special requirements of advanced age horses.
+Senior Plus is a complementary feed for older horses, containing a carefully selected combination of vitamins, trace elements, herbs, and amino acids – tailored to meet the specific nutritional requirements of advanced age.

-The product is suitable for older horses that require supplementary care for overall vitality, feed intake and age-related nutritional needs.
+This product is suitable for older horses that benefit from a targeted supply of essential nutrients to support overall vitality, feed intake, and age-related nutritional needs.

 15 ml normal feeding